zuhlke/engineering-posts/dark-mode-css-vars.md

 ### sass:math

-In Sass you can have a lot of calculations at build time which with CSS is not possible.
+In Sass you can have a lot of calculations at build time, which is not possible with CSS.
 All calculations have to be done with the `calc()` ([MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/calc)) function at runtime.